codefellows-seattle-javascript-401d18/17-bearer-auth/lab-maddy/README.md

 # Documentation

 ## What this project does:
 The final goal for this project is to create a mock version of instagram.
 We're calling it CF gram.
-CF gram is an app that can let users sign up and sign in; create galleries, and then add images that belong to those galleries.
+CF gram is an app that can let users sign up, sign in, create galleries, and then add images that belong to those galleries.
+We will be using Amazon Web Services (AWS) as our database to store these images.

 Today's lab assumes the user has a token and we can now make galleries for these users.
-And publish them using an AWS service called S3.
+And publish them using an AWS service called S3; we will incorporate AWS in tomorrow's lab.

 We are now using Bearer to allow the user to make updates/changes to their login information.